Types Of Replacement Windows: Which Kind Do You Need?

 By: Architectural Visions

-If you want the ease of cranking open your windows, think about casements.
+If you want the ease of cranking open your replacement windows, think about casements.
 They swing open like a door, either to the left or the right.
 When closed, they have multipoint locks, which ensure a tight closure from outside elements and noise.
 Look for folding handles that won’t interfere with window treatments, and stainless steel hinges that will resist the deterioration caused by moisture.

 Similar to a casement, the awning window also cranks open, only the hinges are at the top of the window, not the side.
 They’re ideal for venting a room and can eliminate the worry of rain getting in, should you forget to close them completely.